jayrbolton/polygram/HELP.md

 You can share polygrams by clicking the "Share" button, which gives you a long URL that you can send to others.
 When someone else uses that URL, your drawing will be shown.

 When you click the "Share" button, the state of your drawing gets dumped into the URL of the page.
-In order to document all your drawings, you can save your URLs in a document somewhere.
+You can use that URL to save your drawing for later, such as by pasting it into a document.

 # Howtos